jupyter-naas/awesome-notebooks/README.md

 This project is made for busy business & tech professionals that wants to take back control of their data. <br>
 Are you part of them ?

-Then feel free to join the movement and benefit from Naas community intelligence.
+Then feel free to join the movement and benefit from Naas collective intelligence.

 🙏 How you can contribute ?